nicktill/task-app/README.md

 npm install
 ```

-### Run the JSON server (http://localhost:3001)
+### Run the JSON server (http://localhost:3001) NOTE: You MUST do this before doing npm start, otherwise you will run into issues
-## NOTE: We initially ran our dev container on http://localhost:5000 (THIS DOES NOT WORK ON MAC AS THAT PORT IS RESERVED FOR MAC OS)
 Therefore simply run the database using our localhost:3001 address

 ```